lfir/pg_utils/README.md

-Generic queries and functions for PostgreSQL.
-Compiled (and some developed) by Asta1986.
+Generic queries, functions and commands for PostgreSQL.
-Tested on PostgreSQL 9.5.
+Compiled (some developed) and tested by Asta1986 on PostgreSQL 9.5 and Fedora 25.

 ##### Contents:
 ###### BACKUP & RESTORE WITH PSQL: